 There is a lot going on here!

-Overall it is a compound hypothetical ("if ... then ..."), but the antecedent is a compound conjunctive ("and") while the consequent is a compound disjunctive ("either . . . or . . .").
+Overall it is a compound hypothetical ("if ... then ..."), but the antecedent is a compound conjunctive ("and") with simple positive conjuncts, while the consequent is a compound disjunctive ("either ... or ...") with simple positive disjuncts.